Financial Education

 Debit card safety and security

 At Desert Financial, your Visa® Debit Card is fraud-protected and we act quickly to resolve qualified fraud claims.
-Your debit card comes with Zero Liability Protection, so you will not be responsible for fraudulent charges made with your debit card.3 To protect your debit card, review your checking account regularly, report fraudulent charges or lost/stolen cards immediately, keep your debit card in your possession at all times, protect your PIN and only use your debit card with trusted vendors.
+Your debit card comes with Zero Liability Policy, so you will not be responsible for fraudulent charges made with your debit card.3 To protect your debit card, review your checking account regularly, report fraudulent charges or lost/stolen cards immediately, keep your debit card in your possession at all times, protect your PIN and only use your debit card with trusted vendors.
 For more information about fraud, scams and identity theft protection, visit Desertfinancial.com/fraud.

 Recommended Articles